jeremymcrae/bgen/README.md

-### Another bgen reader
+### Another bgen parser
 ![bgen](https://github.com/jeremymcrae/bgen/workflows/bgen/badge.svg)

-This is a package for reading [bgen files](https://www.well.ox.ac.uk/~gav/bgen_format).
+This is a package for reading and writing [bgen files](https://www.well.ox.ac.uk/~gav/bgen_format).

 This package uses cython to wrap c++ code for parsing bgen files.
 It's fairly quick, it can parse genotypes from 500,000 individuals at ~300 variants per second within a single python process (~450 million probabilities per second with a 3GHz CPU).
-Decompressing the genotype probabilities is the slow step, zlib decompression takes 80% of the total time, using zstd compressed genotypes would be much faster, maybe 2-3X faster?
+Decompressing the genotype probabilities can be the slow step, zlib decompression takes 80% of the total time, using zstd compressed genotypes is ~2X faster.

 This has been optimized for UKBiobank bgen files (i.e. bgen version 1.2 with zlib compressed 8-bit genotype probabilities, but the other bgen versions and